Chris Wideman

-Chris Wideman (born January 7, 1990) is an American professional ice hockey defenseman who is currently playing for the Montreal Canadiens of the National Hockey League (NHL).
-He was selected in the fourth round, 100th overall by the Ottawa Senators in the 2009 NHL Entry Draft.
-In addition to the Senators, Wideman briefly played for the Edmonton Oilers and Florida Panthers.
+Chris Wideman (born January 7, 1990) is an American former professional ice hockey defenseman.
+He was selected in the fourth round, 100th overall, by the Ottawa Senators in the 2009 NHL entry draft.
+Wideman played for the Senators, Edmonton Oilers, Florida Panthers, and Montreal Canadiens in the National Hockey League (NHL), as well as Torpedo Nizhny Novgorod in the Kontinental Hockey League (KHL).

 Playing career

 Amateur

 Wideman was born in St. Louis, Missouri.
 As a youth, he played in the 2003 Quebec International Pee-Wee Hockey Tournament with the St. Louis Jr. Blues minor ice hockey team.

 Wideman played high school hockey for Chaminade College Preparatory School.
-In 2007, Wideman joined the Cedar Rapids RoughRiders of the USHL where he played one year of Tier I junior hockey before entering Miami University in 2008.
-After one season at Miami, Wideman was drafted in the fourth round, 100th overall by the Ottawa Senators in the 2009 NHL Entry Draft.
+In 2007, Wideman joined the Cedar Rapids RoughRiders of the United States Hockey League where he played one year of Tier I junior hockey before entering Miami University in 2008.
+After one season at Miami, Wideman was drafted in the fourth round, 100th overall by the Ottawa Senators in the 2009 NHL entry draft.
 During his four-year stint in Miami, he helped the RedHawks earn their first two Frozen Four appearances, a national championship game appearance, and their first CCHA tournament title.

 Professional

 Ottawa Senators

 On March 28, 2012, the Senators signed Wideman to a two-year, entry-level contract.
-After graduating from Miami, he joined the Senators' American Hockey League (AHL) affiliate, the Binghamton Senators for the 2012–13 season.
+After graduating from Miami, he joined the Senators' American Hockey League (AHL) affiliate, the Binghamton Senators, for the 2012–13 season.
 In his first professional season, Wideman scored two goals and 18 points in 60 games.
 He also skated in five games for the Elmira Jackals of the ECHL.
 Wideman played another two full seasons with Binghamton, and had a career-year during the 2014–15 season.
-After recording 19 goals and 61 points in 75 games, he was awarded the Eddie Shore Award as the league's best defenseman.
+He played in the 2015 AHL All-Star Classic as the team's lone representative.
+After recording 19 goals and 61 points in 75 games, he was named to the AHL's First All-Star Team and was awarded the Eddie Shore Award as the league's best defenseman.
 On June 29, 2015, the Senators re-signed Wideman to a one-year, two-way contract worth $600,000.

-He made his NHL debut on October 17, 2015 against the Nashville Predators.
-On November 7, in his fourth game, Wideman scored his first NHL goal in a 3-2 loss to the Carolina Hurricanes.
+He was initially assigned to Binghamton to start the 2015–16 season.
+He was recalled in early October and was a healthy scratch for five games before making his NHL debut on October 17, 2015, against the Nashville Predators after defenseman Marc Methot missed the game with an illness.
+He was paired with Jared Cowen in his debut.
+On November 7, in his fourth game, Wideman scored his first NHL goal against goaltender Cam Ward in a 3–2 overtime loss to the Carolina Hurricanes.

 During the 2017–18 season, Wideman underwent surgery to repair a hamstring injury, ending his season.
 Despite this, Wideman signed a one-year contract extension with the Senators on June 24, 2018.
+During the 2018–19 season on October 14, Wideman ended a year-long goal-scoring drought when he scored two goals against the Los Angeles Kings.